Rokua National Park

 Located in the Northern Ostrobothnia regions of Finland, in the areas of Muhos, Vaala and Utajärvi.

-The landscape of Rokua is characterized by lichens, pine forests and fens.
+- The landscape of area is characterized by lichens, pine forests and fens.

-The Rokua area is part of the Rokua Unesco Global Geopark complex together with the Oulujoki Valley and Oulujärvi Niskanselkä areas.
+- The park area is part of the Rokua Unesco Global Geopark complex together with the Oulujoki Valley and Oulujärvi Niskanselkä areas.
 The sites in the Geopark network are geologically unique sites where geology has been incorporated into tourism and education.

-From Pookivaara, located in the heart of the Rokua National Park, a leisurely walker finds a firefighter’s hut as his atmospheric resting place, while a dizzying adventurer climbs to the towering fireman’s tower there.
+- From Pookivaara, located in the heart of the Rokua, a leisurely walker finds a firefighter’s hut as his atmospheric resting place, while a dizzying adventurer climbs to the towering fireman’s tower there.